temporalio/documentation/blog/2021-03-31-sergey-how-its-going.md

 I’m trying to make this as much of an honest assessment as I can, but it seems to sound very upbeat.
 That must be a reflection of how I feel now.
 I don’t know if it’s some kind of an extended honeymoon period.
 Time will tell.
 I think that regardless, this was a good and necessary change for me, no matter what happens next.
 I believe in our profession it is important to periodically shake yourself up, circumstances permitting.
 In a big scheme of things, we have the luxury of being able to do that when most other people can’t.
 Why not use it?

-“Steh alf!” as the famous German modern artist sings.
+“Steh auf!”, as the famous German modern artist sings.